Decision Desk HQ Calls 2020 Presidential Race For Joe Biden

-Decision Desk HQ has called the 2020 presidential race in favor of Joe Biden after projecting a win for the former vice president in Pennsylvania.
+Decision Desk HQ has called the 2020 presidential election in favor of Joe Biden after projecting a win for the former vice president in Pennsylvania.

 No other outlet has announced a win for either candidate at this time.